The Fall Futures and Pasts Festival Information

 Raw, strange and uncompromising, Hey!
 Luciani is part theatre show, part performance art-rock gig.
 Smith himself mischievously described his play as ‘a cross between Shakespeare and The Prisoner’.
 In reality, it’s his typically elliptical interpretation of the events of September 1978, when Pope John Paul I (aka Albino Luciani) was found dead, leading to theories that he had been murdered by the Papal Court, with involvement from the Freemasons.
 Incorporating witty dialogue, grotesque characters and contemporary dance, Hey!
 Luciani also features performances of several Fall songs, including ‘Doctor Faustus’, ‘Sleep Debt Snatches’, and the unreleased ‘Luciani Today’.

 In its 40th anniversary year, with a script transcribed from recordings of the original 1986 performances, this new production of Hey!
-Luciani features guest appearances from some of the original cast, plus a live band performing the original score.
-It’s directed by Smith’s friend and collaborator Graham Duff (Ideal, The Otherwise).
+Luciani is directed by Smith’s friend and collaborator Graham Duff (Ideal, The Otherwise).
+In a mirroring of the original production, the cast encompasses a wide range of actors, comedians and performers: Jack Carroll, Toby Hadoke, Carla Henry, Jonathan Mayor, Malcolm Boyle, Stephen G. Titley, Eilidh Pollard and Graham Duff.
+The Fall’s original songs are being performed by Look Back Bores.

 Hey Luciani